178 acres in Somers, CT

 - Perkins Mtn.
 Trail – Red – 1 mile

 - From the parking area the trail heads uphill into pines passing the chimney and foundations of the camp buildings.
 Climbing the mountain is steady but not steep (unless coming from the yellow lower trail then its a fairly steep 0.25 mile climb).
 The summit of the mountain is a small clearing with a large fire pit and an arrangement of stones in a peace sign.
 There isn’t much for views, but you can get a sense of the views through the trees especially when the leaves are off the trees.
 Accounts from the camp say that Sunday services were held here and the trees were cleared at one point for a proper overlook.

 - Old Shenipsit Trail – Green 0.8 miles

 - I didn’t explore this section of trail, but it is a discontinued section of the Shenipsit Trail.
 The current terminus of the Shenipsit peters out about a mile south and I bet they hope to reconnect here one day.

-The Camp operated from 1927 to 2008.
-The Town of Somers purchased it in 2014 and removed the buildings sometime around 2016.
+The camp founded in 1922 and operated from 1927 to 2008 by the YWCA (Young Women’s Christian Association) with support from Samuel P. Avery Jr. The Town of Somers purchased it in 2014 for $825,000 and removed most of the buildings sometime around 2016.

 The information shown here is for general reference purposes only. exploreCT.org gives no warranty, expressed or implied, as to the accuracy or reliability of this data.
 Parking in all areas, whether designated here or not, is at your own risk. exploreCT.org is not responsible for any damage or loss to vehicles or contents.